Allen TX Workers’ Comp Clinic

 Book an Appointment at Pain Stop MD

 Have you been injured on the job?
 If so, let us help you get back to normal and start collecting the workers’ compensation benefits you deserve.
 Contact our Allen TX workers’ comp clinic.
-To book an appointment at Pain Stop MD, please call (800) 810-0259 or request an appointment online today.
+To book an appointment at Pain Stop MD, please request an appointment online today.